SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

    **Open Project Templates Here**: [https://system.caction.com/templateSettings/DealTemplates](https://system.caction.com/templateSettings/DealTemplates)<br>

-   _Note: If you do not have access to the Template Settings page, please contact your admin._<br>
+   _Note: The template configuration will affect both the web and mobile applications.
+If you do not have access to the Template Settings page, please contact your admin._<br>

 <br>
 <p align="center">